nicolasdewez/travelBook/README.md

 * Feedback
 * Homepage
-* Translations in mails
+* Mails
 * Improvements css: filters -> 2 columns ? with in tables ?
+Using Saas
 * Live notifications
 * In user settings, can choice receive notifications
+* Sort by created at in places admin and sort asc / desc in all filters